Ignition timing adjustment on Austin Mini

 Op 09

-We see the teeth of the starter ring gear appearing.
+We see the teeth of the starter motor ring gear appearing.
 This is what will allow us to turn the crankshaft.

 Op 10